CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 Orchard is stored there."

-Morannon: Should read "This card is used as a Dark-hold site card in the region of Ud n that is moved to..."
+Morannon: Should read "This card is used as a Dark-hold site card in the region of Udun that is moved to..."

 Mouth of Sauron: Add "Man."